matatk/agrip/BUILD.md

 #### Using the Visual Studio GUI, or customising an existing install

 You can use [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/community/).
-When installing:
+The build scripts will still work automatically via the command-line, but they will use the Visual Studio development environment scripts, rather than the command-line ones.

+Here's what you need to ensure is installed:

 * In "Workloads" choose "Desktop development with C++"
-* In the "Installation details" section (a list of checkboxes) be sure to select "C++ MFC for v142 build tools"
+* In the "Installation details" section (a list of checkboxes) be sure to select "C++ MFC for latest v142 build tools (x86 & x64)".

 ## Your first build